 Outside of technology, companies can centralize information by refining their business process.

 Identifying gaps in your process helps you locate inconsistencies in information and practices.
 Most companies use business process frameworks to lay out strategies for productive operations and avoid these consistencies.

-For telecom companies, frameworks such as ITIL and eTOM are standard references.
+For telecom companies, frameworks such as ITIL are standard references.